umbraco/UmbracoDocs/13/umbraco-engage/installation/licensing.md

 * Each individual subdomain has to be specified as part of the license (e.g. `subdomain.mysite.com`), wildcard subdomains are not allowed.

 {% hint style="info" %}
-If you have multiple backoffice domains pointing at the same installation, you have the option to purchase and [add **additional domains**](the-licensing-model.md#add-additional-domains) to your license.
+If multiple backoffice domains share the same installation, you have purchase and add [**additional domains**](the-licensing-model.md#add-additional-domains) to your license.

 This is an add-on domain for existing licenses.
 Refunds will not be given for this product.
 {% endhint %}